pks716/pks716/README.md

 👋 Hi, I’m Peeyush

-     I am a first-year postgrad student of Intelligent Systems.
+     I am a second-year postgrad student in Intelligent Systems.
 My field of study is the application of Artificial Intelligence in Medical Imaging.
 I would love to collaborate on similar projects.

 - 👀 I’m interested in anything related to Artificial Intelligence and its applications in various domains.
 - 🌱 I’m working on enhancement and segmentation models using medical imaging.